emmanuelarhu/emmanuelarhu/README.md

   - Education & knowledge sharing
 ```

-I'm a **versatile Quality Assurance Engineer and Developer** with a strong focus on building and testing high-quality digital products.
+I'm a **versatile Software Engineer in Test and Developer** with a strong focus on building and testing high-quality digital products.
 I bridge the gap between testing and development to deliver faster, more efficient software solutions.

 ### 🎯 What I Do